Title Insurance = Peace of Mind

 A title company does all the research to insure that a property has clear title.
 Making sure that a property is clear of all legal encumbrances is the job of a title insurance company.

 For a modest, one-time title insurance premium, you will receive continuous title insurance protection equal to the purchase price of the property or its current market value.

 - Contested title — This usually happens when someone who owned or even lived in the home before you claims to still hold an interest.
-In this case, the title company will defend your title and will cost you nothing.
+In this case, the title insurance company will defend your title and will cost you nothing.

 - Defective title — This is a general term for a legal problem with the title that cannot be corrected and includes "contested title" above.
 Other examples of title defects include problems with legal access to the property, easements that make the property less usable, unusable, or unsaleable.
-Many other complicated problems define "Defective title."
-The title insurance policy will protect you from these errors if the title company misses them.
+Many other complex problems define "Defective title" or "Clouded Title."
+The title insurance policy will protect you from these errors if the title company doesn't discover them.